zxdavb/geniushub_cc/README.md

-# PLEASE NOTE
+# PLEASE NOTE - DEPRECATED

 Genius Hub is now officially supported by **Home Assistant** (from v0.92), and this repo is currently not maintained.
  - see: https://www.home-assistant.io/components/geniushub

+It will definitely not work with HA versions after 0.95.

 # Genius Hub Component (Platform) for Home Assistant